The Unmissable flea markets in Kyoto

 If you are feel like having something substantial, you could try the okonomiyaki.
 It is a Japanese-style savoury pancake, topped with layers of cabbage, meat, noodles and a choice of octopus or fish, with lots of okonomiyaki sauce (a combination of ketchup, Worcestershire sauce, oyster sauce, sugar or honey).

-You can read more about Hiroshima style Okonomiyaki on a previous blog I wrote by clicking the link: Hiroshima’s Soul Food – Okonomiyaki and Oysters
+You can view the post on Hiroshima style Okonomiyaki on a previous blog I wrote:

 Takoyaki is a popular Japanese snack.
 It is ball-shaped, made of wheat flour batter and cooked in special moulded pan.